Project 1882

 The best and most effective way to stop contributing to animal suffering is to leave them off our plates and eat plant-based instead.
 The majority of chickens come from factory farms, while only a tiny percentage is part of organic production.
 These organic chickens have the possibility to go outside, but only if they are alive during the seasons with warm weather.
 They are typically of healthier chicken breeds and have more space per chicken compared to conventional chicken farms.
 Organic facilities, for example certified by the KRAV label, usually house thousands of chickens instead of tens of thousands, but we are still talking about large groups of animals in crowded spaces.

-Organic certification cannot guarantee that transportation, stunning and slaughter are carried out in a humane manner from the animals' perspective.
+Organic certification is a environmental certification and cannot guarantee that transportation, stunning and slaughter are carried out in a humane manner from the animals' perspective.
 Slaughter still occurs before the chicken has reached adulthood, before ten weeks of age.

-The short answer is no. In addition to the fact that consuming chicken meat results in more animal deaths compared to other meat production, it also has a relatively large climate impact compared to plant-based alternatives.
-Eating plant-based is always more animal-friendly, and also often more climate-friendly as well.
+The short answer is no. In addition to the fact that consuming chicken meat results in more animal deaths compared to other common meat production, it also has a relatively large climate impact compared to plant-based alternatives.
+Eating plant-based is always more animal-friendly, and also often more climate-friendly.

 • According to the Food and Agriculture Organization of the United Nations, emissions from chickens can be assumed to be higher than those from small ruminants, since there are so many of them and they consume food that humans also can eat.(3)